tbielak/AoC_cpp/windows/README.md

 - open *AoC_with_CUDA.sln* solution file in Microsoft Visual Studio Community 2019
 - choose solution configuration and... just build it!
 - binaries will be placed in *bin* directory, enjoy

+Note: If you want to use a different version of CUDA Toolkit, change manually *CUDA 11.2.props* setting in *2015_with_CUDA.vcxproj* file to match the version of CUDA Toolkit installed.